-Occassionally we’re asked what is the most important thing that Winnipeg area homeowner's can do to ensure efficient functionality of their air conditioning and heating system between their regular PLUS Maintenance Tune-ups?
+Occassionally we’re asked what is the most important thing that Winnipeg area homeowner's can do to ensure efficient functionality of their air conditioning and heating system between their regular tune-ups?
 It's a simple question with a simple answer; remember to change the heating and air conditioning air filter.
 Buying new furnace and return air filters is critical to the ideal operation of your HVAC system, not to mention your home's air quality.
 Did you know indoor air pollution is among the top five environmental health risks?
 We know it's the last thing on your mind, but this is really important stuff.
 Changing the air filters is not all that hard for most Winnipeg homeowners, but there are typically two hurdles to actually getting it done:

 - Determining just how often to swap out your furnace or air conditioner filter.